 She took the items from the counter, bare feet padding on the carpet and slapping the linoleum, she unlocked a door into the living room and headed toward the next door.

-Unlocking that, she stopped- it always smelt musty down here and she moved the nails from the top step and watched them clink and tinkle into the darkness below.
+Unlocking that, she stopped- it always smelt musty down here and she moved the forgotten nails from the top step with a scrape of her foot and watched them clink and tinkle into the darkness below.

-Reaching for the dusty lightswitch, the stairs illuminated with a buzzing glow and she blew the cobwebs that hung from the arches.
+Cobwebs covered the doorway and she scraped the final debris from the top step down the concrete and reached for the dusty lightswitch, the stairs illuminated with a buzzing glow and she blew the cobwebs that hung from the arches out of her way.